The SentinelOne Annual Threat Report - A Defenders Guide from the FrontlinesThe SentinelOne Annual Threat ReportGet the Report

 CVE-2025-55704: Brother MFPs Information Disclosure Flaw

-CVE-2025-55704 is an information disclosure vulnerability in Brother Industries MFPs caused by hidden functionality that allows attackers to obtain sensitive logs.
+CVE-2025-55704 is an information disclosure vulnerability in Brother Industries MFPs caused by hidden functionality.
+Attackers can exploit this to obtain sensitive logs.
 This article covers technical details, impact, and mitigation.

 CVE-2025-55704 Overview